SouvagyaCode/Fitness-Hub/README.md

 ## 🚀 Features

 - Personalized diet plan suggestions
 - Exercise recommendations by muscle group and difficulty level
-- Responsive and user-friendly interface
-- Fully static — no backend database or login system
-- Built using Flask for routing, with HTML & CSS for UI
+- Built using Flask for routing and serving API-fetched data

 ---